Integration a React app into Django project

 React installation

 Now it is time for React installation.
 It is relatively easy if you know what to install ;).
-Go to the Frontend directory and create a static directory:
+Go to the Frontend directory and create some directories:

 cd Frontend